mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 Default output is in `test-reports` directory, point your CI report plugin to this location to pick up XML and generate test reports.

+Another option is [xcpretty](https://github.com/supermarin/xcpretty) tool, which is yet another Ruby gem.
+{% highlight bash %}
+# install
+[sudo] gem intall xcpretty

+# generate JUnit XML reports (default location is build/reports directory)
+cat test.log | xcpretty --report junit --color

+# generate HTML reports (default location is build/reports directory)
+cat test.log | xcpretty --report html --color
+{% endhighlight %}

+Note that you don't have to re-run the tests.
+All that the tool needs is build log.

 If you are OK with using something other than `xcodebuild`, check out [Facebook's `xctool`](https://github.com/facebook/xctool).
-It has few options to help you get test reports without the need of `ocunit2junit`.
+It has few options to help you get test reports without the need of extra gems.
+It also supports parallel execution of tests, so definitely worth a look.

 ## Report